 Neglect is the largest category for children being on the Child Protection list (nationally and in Durham).
-Durham DSCP have produced new Neglect Practice Guidance (Revised 2017) linked to the Tackling Neglect Multi-Agency Strategy 2017.
-It can be found here: Early Help Strategy for children, young people and Families (durhamscp.org.uk)
+Durham DSCP have produced Neglect Practice Guidance.
+It can be found within the County Durham Children and Families Practice Toolkit here: County Durham Children & Families Practice Toolkit (durham-scp.org.uk)